Two Pot Method – No Paint In Drains

 1

-Take photos or video and note the exact location.
+Take photos or video of the pollution and note the exact location.

 2